Justin Wilson

-My Dallas Criminal Lawyer can defend you against theft and property allegations.
+My Dallas Criminal Lawyer can defend you against theft and property allegations as your defense attorney.
 While you may feel anxious and embarrassed, our experienced Dallas theft and property crime defense lawyers are ready to listen to your side of the story.
 We’re here to defend your rights and fight for the best possible outcome.

 AWARDS AND ACHIEVEMENTS

 Although Texas is tough on theft and property crimes, simply being charged doesn’t mean you’ll be convicted.
 Not all evidence holds up in court: police often arrest people based on mistaken identity or misunderstandings.
 Sometimes, prosecutors push charges forward without enough proof.
-If you have an experienced defense lawyer in your corner, they can identify weaknesses and use them to your advantage.
+If you have an experienced criminal defense attorney in your corner, they can develop effective defense strategies to challenge the prosecution’s case, identify weaknesses, and use them to your advantage.

 Every case is different and requires a unique case strategy.
-Skilled lawyers can obtain and review surveillance footage, investigate witness claims, and examine whether the police followed the law during your arrest.
+Skilled theft lawyers in Dallas can obtain and review surveillance footage, investigate witness claims, and examine whether the police followed the law during your arrest.
 If your rights were violated, an attorney can file motions to suppress inadmissible evidence.

-If the state can’t prove its case based on the remaining evidence, your lawyer can argue for case dismissal or reduced charges.
+If the state can’t prove its case based on the remaining evidence, your theft attorney in Dallas can argue for case dismissal or reduced charges.

-Without a strong legal defense, you could face the harshest penalties possible.
+Without a strong legal defense and a strong defense, you could face the harshest penalties possible.
 Fortunately, with My Dallas Criminal Lawyer, you can have a team that understands how prosecutors build cases.
 Our firm will work aggressively to keep your record clean—and the sooner we get involved, the better chance you have for a fair outcome.
+Clients benefit from working with a great lawyer who is committed to their best interests.

 Criminal charges don’t have to define your future, but your next steps matter.
 The team at My Dallas Criminal Lawyer has seen many people in tough situations.
+When you face theft charges, choosing an experienced theft defense lawyer or Dallas theft crime lawyer is important to protect your rights and achieve the best possible result.
 Fortunately, when you have a skilled attorney on your side, you’re more likely to get a fair outcome.

 Here’s why our clients love our work: